RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 ## Swagger to REST

-### Contract-first API development with a DB interface, implemented using Eclipse Che.
+### Contract-first API development with a database interface, implemented using Eclipse Che.

 * Duration: 20 mins
 * Audience: Developers and Architects

 ## Overview

-In the context of defining API's, it's common for a business analyst (or Citizen Integrator) to create an API specification or contract first.
-By beginning the process with a clearly defined a contract, a Developer can easily take that contract and auto-generate the underlying service to implement that API.
-We call this "separation of concern", whereby an Citizen Integrator and Developer can both collaborate and contribute to creating an end-to-end API implementation.
+In the context of defining API's, it's common for a Business Analyst (or Citizen Integrator) to create an API specification or contract first.
+By beginning the process with a clearly defined a contract, a Developer can easily take the contract and auto-generate the underlying service to implement that API.
+We call this *separation of concern*, whereby an Citizen Integrator and Developer can both collaborate and contribute to create an end-to-end API implementation.

 ### Why Red Hat?

-Eclipse Che, together with APICurio and Microck provide important functionality for defining API's.
-In this lab you can see how our tooling fits together with 3scale, Fuse and OpenShift to create a scalable API.
+Eclipse Che, our online IDE, provides important functionality for implementing API services.
+In this lab you can see how our API tooling fits together with 3scale, Fuse and OpenShift to create a scalable API.

 ### Skipping The Lab

 We know sometime we don't have enough time to go over the labs step by step.
-So here is a [short video](https://youtu.be/-3QGAD3Tt48) where you can see how to implement a Contract-first API.
+So here is a [short video](https://youtu.be/-3QGAD3Tt48) where you can see how to implement a contract-first API.

 If you are planning to follow to the next lab or are having trouble with this lab, you can reference the working project [here](https://github.com/RedHatWorkshops/dayinthelife-integration/tree/master/projects/location-service)